 We need more Aboriginal and Torres Strait Islanders on councils

 The most effective councils truly reflect the people they represent – by gender, age and ethnic identity.
-But in NSW, just 1.9% of the councilors elected in the most recent 2012 local government elections identified as Aboriginal or Torres Strait Islander, compared to 2.5% of the population.
+But in NSW, just 1.9% of the councillors elected in the most recent 2016/17 local government elections identified as Aboriginal or Torres Strait Islander, compared to 2.9% of the population.
 Less than 13% of Aboriginal or Torres Strait Islander councillors were female.
 There are currently no Aboriginal or Torres Strait Islander councillors under 30 years of age.

-With a new round of NSW local government elections scheduled in September 2016 and 2017, it’s time to push for a local government sector that really reflects our Aboriginal and Torres Strait islander communities.
+With a new round of NSW local government elections scheduled for September 2020, it’s time to push for a local government sector that really reflects our Aboriginal and Torres Strait islander communities.

 Nominating for council is one way you can stand for your community.